-- Check if a rider has crossed the finish line.
-If so proceed to Endgame phase. - Medium and long games: May drop back to the team car: In turn order, move to the road side and back 5 spaces.
-Remove all (T) fatigue from that rider (page 8). - Rescue dropped rider: In turn order, may move a non-All-Star rider to the back of the last linked line.
-Move your last rider directly behind them with +1 (P) fatigue (page 8). - Resolve an Event (page 17) if one was not played this Movement phase.
-Otherwise clear events and re-shuffle unresolved "Making Headlines" cards into their decks - Flip Available Rider indicator to opposite side and start the next movement phase with the leading rider.
+If a rider has crossed the finish line, flip the Event Manager mat and proceed to Endgame phase.

+- Rescue dropped rider: In turn order, may move a rider to the back of the last linked line.
+Then move the dropped rider to the back of that line and give them +1 (1) (page 8). - Resolve an Event (page 17) if one was not played this Movement phase.
+Otherwise clear events and re-shuffle unresolved "Making Headlines" cards into their decks. - Flip Available Rider indicator to opposite side and start the next movement phase with the leading rider.